RodolpheANDRIEUX/The_Zoo/readme.md

 - Time is not a scenario over 10 years; the player can play themselves over 10 years and more if they wish.
 - The player can buy any item (food, animals, habitat) with a single method.
+- The player can rename, move and interact with the animals (pet the tigers, talk with the chickens,...)
 - All inputs have error handling;
 - It is nearly impossible to put an animal in the wrong type of habitat.
 Indeed, putting a chicken in a tiger habitat is possible, but it will be eaten.
 This will give the tiger the weight of the chicken in meat.
 If there are no tigers, the lucky chicken will escape the zoo.
 You will then receive a fine for endangering visitor safety.
 - In the list of habitats, if an animal is hungry or sick, an icon (/!\\) will be displayed next to the concerned line